santib/ar2dto/README.md

 end
 ```

-This will dynamically create a class called `UserDTO` and will add two methods to your ActiveRecord model: `#to_dto` and `.to_dto`.
+This will dynamically create a class called `UserDTO` and will add two methods to your ActiveRecord model: [#to_dto](#to_dto) and [.to_dto](#to_dto-1).

 ### DTO class

 This class is dynamically created based on your models that declare `has_dto`.
 The goal of these classes is to be data-only.
 They don't have access to the DB, business logic, or calculate things on the fly.
 They just store the data and provide them in a read-only fashion through plain simple methods.

-In addition to that, and optionally, you can have these objects be compliant with the [ActiveModel API](https://github.com/rails/rails/blob/main/activemodel/lib/active_model/lint.rb) you can do that by configuring it globally with:
+In addition to that, and optionally, you can have these objects be compliant with the [ActiveModel API](https://github.com/rails/rails/blob/main/activemodel/lib/active_model/lint.rb), you can do that by configuring it globally with:

 ```ruby
 # config/initializers/ar2dto.rb